Contingencyplana/storybook_primordial_soup/a0_0_genesis_gloop/mirror_decisions/mirror_decision.md

 # 🪞 Mirror Decision Log – Genesis Gloop

 ## Purpose

 This log tracks design ↔ gameplay mirror events that occurred during the **Genesis Gloop** generation (`a0_0_`), where recursion first took form.
-Each entry documents how a real-world game design or development decision became a mirrored in-game mechanic or narrative event.
+Each entry documents how a **real-world design or development decision** mirrored itself inside the game world — as a playable action, AI behavior, system trigger, or narrative event.

+This file is **not a roadmap** — it is a mirror ledger.

+---

+### 🧠 Decision #1: First Cybercell Division
+- **Design Context**: Define the conditions under which a cybercell is ready to divide during the Genesis Gloop generation.
+- **Game Mirror**: Completion of the first full Primary Function stanza (4 minigames), followed by deepening recursion via additional Layer 3 stanzas and support systems (e.g., filename_ai).
+Division is delayed until sufficient recursive intelligence has developed.
+- **Type**: Structural logic
+- **Layer**: Recursive Growth → Division Threshold
+- **Linked File**: `cybercellular_growth_and_division.md`
+- **Status**: REVISED

 ---